Year-end giving is a great opportunity for nonprofits to meet their fundraising goals.

 Once you reeled all the data in, you’ll want to debrief the results with your team and reflect on the campaign.
 Think about what you learned and what you can implement in the next year’s end-of-year campaign.

 It’s important to have these findings, data, and discussions recorded in one way or another – so that they’re accessible for next year’s planning.
 This is how an organization learns and improves, and this is how you’ll become more successful each year.

 The year-end campaign is one of the most important initiatives a nonprofit will tackle in any giving year.
 It requires planning, hard work, commitment.
 It also requires a lean and agile approach to work, learning fast, and listening to supporters and donors.

 It needs innovation, courage, and creativity.

-End of year giving also requires a nonprofit team to come together and work on a common goal.
+End-of-year giving also requires a nonprofit team to come together and work on a common goal.
 It thrives on communication and transparency.
-It’s one of, if not the best opportunity to meet your nonprofit’s financial goals.
+It’s one of, if not the best opportunities to meet your nonprofit’s financial goals.